-Restorative dentistry relates to the care of patients requiring repair of teeth that have been affected by disease or trauma or replacement of previous dentistry which has failed or worn out.
+Restorative dentistry is required when teeth have been affected by disease, trauma or to replace previous dentistry work that has failed or worn out.

-Composite bonding may be used to replace old amalgam (metal based) fillings, or to restore decayed, chipped and cracked teeth.
-Composite bonding is a process in which tooth coloured materials are applied to a tooth's surface, hand crafted and sculpted into shape, hardened, and then polished for the ultimate natural appearance.
-A composite bonding treatment can be provided for patients in a single visit.
+We use composite resin on back teeth to replace old amalgam (metal based) fillings or to restore decayed, chipped and cracked teeth.
+Composite bonding is a process where tooth coloured materials are applied to the surface of a tooth, hand crafted and sculpted into shape, hardened and polished to achieve a natural appearance.
+A composite bonding treatment can be applied in a single visit to the dentist.

-There are many situations where a onlay is considerably less destructive than a crown, meaning that an onaly can help to conserve alot more natural tooth.
-Onlays however do require more complex techniques for fitting and so are not suitable for every patient in every part of the mouth.
+There are many situations where an onlay is less destructive than a crown, meaning that an onlay can help to conserve a lot more natural tooth.
+Onlays, however, do require more complex techniques for fitting and so are not suitable for every patient in every part of the mouth.

 Bridges are used to replace missing teeth.
-The teeth on either side of the "gap" are usually prepared as for crowns, to receive the bridgework which extends from tooth to tooth.
+The teeth on either side of the missing tooth are usually prepared as for crowns, to receive the bridgework which extends from tooth to tooth.

-Bridges used to be considered the best way to replace missing teeth using a fixed reconstruction.
-However, as dental implant restorations have proved so reliable and feel more natural, we tend not to use this type of bridgework on a permanent basis, unless there is a good reason not to use the implant alternative.
+Bridges used to be considered as the best way to replace missing teeth using a fixed reconstruction but as dental implants have become more technologically advanced, we tend not to use this solution as a permanent fix, unless there is a good reason why a dental implant cannot be fitted.

 Root canal treatment (also known as endodontic therapy) is necessary when the pulp of the tooth becomes infected from decay and starts to destroy the nerve in the tooth.
 Treatment may also be needed when deep restorations or trauma occurs in a tooth.